-Which is then added to the model as a choice-specific covariate (same with PI, SI, SO).
-The direction of the PO parameter then indicates whether the proportion retained is increased or decreased in the Port Outside position.
-We also interact the position with the mesh, as suggested and report the model on Page XX.

 Model adequacy and structure

 The random effects are clearly important, but how do you know that they are adequate?
 In selection and catch comparison studies it is common for both the intercept and the slope to vary between hauls.
 Here, for example, the carapace effects might vary between hauls.
 I don’t think the paper needs to try to fit such a correlation structure – it has progressed things plenty as it is – but I think there should be some more discussion about how correlation structures more complex than an ‘additive’ haul effect are often required and how they might be incorporated.